espocrm/documentation/docs/development/how-to-start.md

 Note: By default grunt installs composer dependencies.
 You can skip it by running `grunt offline`.

 Upgrade packages can be built with `grunt upgrade`.
+Note: You need to fetch tags to your git repository.

 ## Option B. Using installed instance